June 26 – July 27, 2017

--A personal Sadhana (spiritual practice) that includes asana, vinyasa (specifically sun salutations) pranayama, mudra and bandha.
+-A personal Sadhana (spiritual practice) that includes asana, sun salutations, pranayama, mudra and bandha.

 BOOKS AND SUPPLIES

-We will help arrange housing with friends and families of 7 Centers.
-A student can expect to pay an average of 650$ for the month, including utilities for a room and bathroom with access to kitchen facilities for evening meals.
+We have a directory of local rooms available near 7 Centers.
+A student can expect to pay an average of $650 for the month, including utilities for a room and bathroom with access to kitchen facilities for evening meals.
 Other housing options may be available such more economical, shared spaces or high end accommodations.
 Upon receiving your registration form we will send you the names and contact numbers for potential housing situations.
 All financial agreements will be made directly with them.
 While it is convenient to have a car, it is not necessary as carpooling is supported and encouraged.

 WHAT TO BRING

-Sedona is high desert- the early mornings are cool, midday is hot and after the sun sets, the evenings cool down.
-Please check weather ahead of time.
-Weather varies with the seasons.
-See www.sedonaweather.com.
+Sedona is high desert and has wonderful weather although there can be a 30-40 degree difference between the morning and afternoon.
+To get a sense of the season averages you can expect go to the Sedona Chamber of Commerce.
 Bring towels, bed linens, a bathing suit, running/hiking shoes and sandals, shorts, long pants, a light jacket and sweater for evenings, clothes for yoga, meditation pillow and/or shawl, timer, alarm clock, hat, sunglasses, fanny pack and/or day pack, yoga mat and a journal.

-This advanced training is available for graduates from 7 Centers Yoga Arts 200-hour Teacher Training.
-To enhance and increase your teaching skills, we will be accepting two (2) students per training to assist and mentor under Shraddha during the morning asana class and the weekly Yoga Sutra class.
+This advanced opportunity is available for graduates of a 7 Centers Yoga Arts 30 Day Yoga Immersion.
+To enhance and increase your teaching skills, we will be accepting two (2) students per immersion to assist and mentor under Shraddha during the morning asana class and the weekly Yoga Sutra class.
 Attendance is required the first two (2) weeks of the immersion.
 Please contact us at email@example.com for more information and to receive the Asana Apprentice Application form.

-For those individuals who are not interested in teacher certification, but would like to participate in the healing aspect of learning yogic practices, we offer a one or two week healing retreat experience.
-Each training, we accept a 1-2 students to participate in the first/second week(s) while cleansings and yogic practices are established.
+For those individuals who but would like to participate in the healing aspect of learning yogic practices, we offer a one or two week healing retreat experience.
+Each immersion, we accept a 1-2 students to participate in the first/second week(s) while cleansings and yogic practices are established.
 The commitment is to participate fully in the group experience during the agreed-upon time.
 Please contact us if you would like further information.
-SCHOLARSHIPS offered through YOGA BASICS (must be signed up as premium member with YOGA BASICS to apply).
-Please note that a processing fee will be charged if a scholarship is awarded & a credit card has already been used when paying for registration.
+We also offer short courses for those wishing to experience aspects of yoga practice and lifestyle such as the Chakra Journey, Conflict Resolution According to the Yoga Sutras, Transitions and Yoga LifeSkills, 5 Elements Workshop, A week of Kundalini Tantra, and Wellness for Professionals.